 220 Blanchard St, Seattle, WA 98121

-What to Expect: I once described this restaurant to a friend as “a Subway but like, with raw fish.”
+What to Expect: I once described this restaurant to a friend as “a Subway but, like, with raw fish.”
 Despite her horror, she tried it on my recommendation and agreed it was every bit as good as I claimed.
-This restaurant has a setup not unlike a build-your-own sub sandwich shop, but instead of sandwiches the staff builds unbelievably fresh poke bowls with the best flavor in the city.
+This restaurant has a setup not unlike a build-your-own sub sandwich shop, but instead of sandwiches, the staff builds unbelievably fresh poke bowls with the best flavor in the city.
+(2022 edit: I’ve now had Poke around the world- including Hawaii- and FOB in Seattle is still the best, by far!)

-Why they’re the best: Almost every day from 11-1, this tiny restaurant (occupying a space that used to be occupied by a dog food store when I moved into the neighborhood!) has a line stretching out the door and onto the sidewalk.
-There flavors are good enough to warrant that line, and the high demand means that the fish in these deconstructed sushi bowls is exceptionally fresh.
+Why they’re the best: Before Covid, Almost every day from 11-1, this tiny restaurant (occupying a space that was a dog food store when I moved to the neighborhood!) had a line stretching out the door and onto the sidewalk.
+These days fewer folks work in the nearby highrises and more orders go out by delivery, so the long line is mostly a thing of the past.
+Their flavors are good enough to warrant that line, and the high demand means that the fish in these deconstructed sushi bowls is exceptionally fresh.

 (Casual) Karaage Setsuna Seattle